S-D-RSM: Stochastic Distributed Regularized Splitting Method for Large-Scale Convex Optimization Problems

 We set \( n = 2500 \) and \( p = 0.25n \), and construct the sensing matrix \( A \) using the discrete cosine transform (DCT) or discrete Fourier transform (DFT).
 The ground-truth signal \( x^* \in \mathbb{R}^{2500} \) is generated from the standard normal distribution, with a sparsity level of 1\%.
 The observed vector is then computed as \( b = A x^* \).
 Figure \ref{fig1} shows the relative consensus error $\max_{i}\left\{{\|y_i^k-x^k\|}/{\|x^k\|}\right\}$ of all the algorithms for the two sensing matrices $A$ (DCT,~DFT).

 These figures clearly indicate that S-D-RSM converges much faster than SDR and S-GFB in terms of the objective value and relative error under all settings.
-Compared with S-GFB, the regularization term in S-D-RSM helps reduce the consensus error during the iteration process.
+Compared with S-GFB and FedADMM, the regularization term in S-D-RSM helps reduce the consensus error during the iteration process.
 Compared with SDR, the parallel update mechanism in S-D-RSM enhances computational efficiency, while the randomized selection of constraint sets \(C_i\) for projection reduces the frequency of redundant constraint processing in the linear system \(Ax = b\).
-Figure \ref{fig2} demonstrates the effectiveness of signal recovery of R-D-RSM.